 Creating the right risk management plan is crucial for the success and growth of your law firm.
-Doing your due diligence and having a good understanding of your insurance policies is important, so make sure that you are in contact with expert brokers who understand the ins and outs of lawyers’ professional liability and associated risks when putting together your coverage.
+Doing your due diligence and having a good understanding of your insurance policies is important, so make sure that you are in contact with expert brokers who understand the ins and outs of lawyers’ professional liability insurance and associated risks when putting together your coverage.

 Implementing these strategies will require unprecedented cooperation and strategic planning within your company, across all levels.
 Commit to in-depth analysis of previous and current successes, customer data, and win/loss strategies you’ve used so far.
-This will help you identify the pain points that need improvement and make sure taking steps to remedy your previous shortcomings as a law firm.
+This will help you identify the pain points that need improvement and make sure you’re taking the steps to remedy your previous shortcomings as a law firm.

 If all these changes seem too much to handle at once, don’t worry.
 Take it slowly and make sure you are not rushing your growth or trying to do too much a once.
 A good way to implement these strategies more smoothly is hiring new people that are more in touch with technology trends, as well as outsourcing critical roles to trainers, management experts or outside consultants to facilitate the implementation of new growth strategies in your business.